open-cluster-management-io/addon-contrib/fluid-addon/README.md

 ## Enable the fluid addon for a managed cluster

+By default, all the managed clusters selected by the placement `placement-all` will have the fluid addon enabled with the default configuration.

+If you want to enable the addon on GKE clusters, use the `placement-gke` to select your GKE clusters.
+Then GKE specific configuration will be applied to the managed clusters selected by the placement `placement-gke`.

+If you want to enable the addon on OCP clusters, use the `placement-ocp` to select your OCP clusters.
+Then OCP specific configuration will be applied to the managed clusters selected by the placement `placement-ocp`.
+NOTE: Enable the fluid addon on OCP clusters is still **work-in-progress**. but here are some notable points that are reqquired for the OCP SecurityContextConstraints:
+  * use `oc adm policy add-scc-to-user anyuid -z fluid-webhook -n fluid-system` to allow the fluid-webhook to run as anyuid;
+  * Custimize a SecurityContextConstraints, then use `oc adm policy add-scc-to-user fluid-scc -z fluid-csi -n fluid-system` to grant the fluid-csi necessary permissions;

-Then apply a managedclusteraddon to enable the fluid for a managed cluster(eg cluster1) by the tool [clusteradm](https://github.com/open-cluster-management-io/clusteradm/) cli:
+If you want to enable the fluid addon for a specific managed cluster, you can change the `.spec.installStrategy` in the clusterManagementAddon to `type: Manual`, then apply a managedclusteraddon to enable the fluid for a managed cluster(eg cluster1) by the tool [clusteradm](https://github.com/open-cluster-management-io/clusteradm/) cli:

 ```
 clusteradm addon enable --names=fluid --clusters=cluster1